-- 5.37 The Council actively encourages the re-use of previously developed land and in recent years has ensured that 100% of new housebuilding has occurred on 'brownfield' land.
+- 5.39 The Council actively encourages the re-use of previously developed land and in recent years has ensured that 100% of new housebuilding has occurred on 'brownfield' land.
 The re-use of sites can involve land, which has been contaminated by previous activity, and it is important to ensure that any contamination is dealt with as part of the re-development process.
-The development of sites can mean that the land, in its new use, is designated as contaminated under Part 2A of the Environmental Protection Act 1990. - 5.38 Consequently, where development is proposed, the primary responsibility for ensuring that a development is safe and 'suitable for use' will rest with a developer, including the preparation of any remediation strategy.
-Proposals must be in compliance with PPS23 and the <a href="Environment_Environm greenhouse gas emissions by 12.5% below 1990 levels over the period 2008 - 2012 (the 1997 Kyoto Agreement).
-It has also sought to move towards the domestic goal of a 20% cut in carbon dioxide emissions below 1990 levels by 2010, with a long term target of a 60% cut by 2050.
-Work undertaken by the East of England Sustainable Development Round Table in 2001 sought to identify the capacity of the region to generate its own renewable energy, concluding that 17% of the region's electricity could be produced by renewable sources by 2020.
-The figure increases to 44% when offshore wind is included.
+The development of sites can mean that the land, in its new use, is designated as contaminated under Part 2A of the Environmental Protection Act 1990. - Consequently, where development is proposed, the primary responsibility for ensuring that a development is safe and 'suitable for use' will rest with a developer and/or landowner, including the preparation of any remediation strategy.
+Proposals must be in compliance with the NPPF and the Environment Agency technical note on managing land contamination (CLR 11).